-RI Coordinated Plan for Public Transit-Human Services Transportation
+What is the Coordinated Public Transit-Human Services Transportation Plan?

-The Federal Transit Administration (FTA) requires a locally developed, coordinated public transit-human services transportation plan developed through a process that includes representatives of public, private, and non-profit transportation, human services providers, and participation by the public.
+The Federal Transit Administration (FTA) requires a coordinated public transit-human services transportation plan developed through a local process that includes participation from private, non-profit, and public transportation providers; social service agencies; and the general public.